 #7 Contract renewal or termination

-Towards the end of the contract lifecycle comes contract renewal or termination, according to the clauses laid out in the current agreement and the relationship between the parties.
+Towards the end of the contract lifecycle comes contract renewal or termination, according to the clauses laid out in the contract terms and the relationship between the parties.
 The organization tracks upcoming renewals or contract expirations, assesses their performance impact on the business, and determines whether to renew, renegotiate, or terminate them.
 This step also involves tracking auto-renewals to prevent unwanted financial liabilities.

 Also Read: Contract Renewal Process: Strategy + Best Practices